oceanprotocol-archive/commons/README.md

 * Deploy required contracts at this [repo](https://github.com/decentraminds/contracts)

-* Deploy the NuCypher API server at this [repo](https://github.com/decentraminds/umbral)
+* Deploy the NuCypher API server at this [repo](https://github.com/decentraminds/umbral).
+A public server is deployed at http://35.173.247.245:5000"

 ## 🏄 Get Started